Grena-verifier/Grena-verifier-dockerised/README.md

 # Usage

-The repository provides two main scripts:
+This repository provides two main scripts:

 -   `run_container.sh`: Sets up and runs the GRENA-verifier container
 -   `cleanup.sh`: Removes all resources created by the container